 You are here

-George W. and Grace L. Todd Professor of Chemistry
+George W. and Grace L. Todd Professor

 The Crane group studies structure, function and mechanism of protein systems that underlie signal transduction.
 Of particular emphasis are processes mediated by redox and photochemistry and those dependent on highly cooperative macromolecular assemblies.
 Projects include understanding circadian clock light sensors, bacterial transmembrane signaling, nitric oxide enzymology and general aspects of protein electron transfer.